yilmazbahadir/yilmazbahadir.github.io/a-technical-zoom-in-to-nem.md

  Main functionalities are, Logging, bootstrapping, serialization, property file handling and server instantiation.

 ### NIS
-(NEM Infrastructure Server): NIS is the core component of the NEM platform, responsible for maintaining the integrity and security of the blockchain.
+(NEM Infrastructure Server) NIS is the core component of the NEM platform, responsible for maintaining the integrity and security of the blockchain.
 It handles tasks such as validating transactions, creating new blocks, and managing the overall state of the network depending on the `core`, `deploy`, `peer` modules.
 This Java package provides everything needed to launch a NEM node.

 ## Building from source